SorenSeeberg/MrDatabase/README.md

 ### Version 0.9.6 Alpha
 - Added pytest code for most functionality
 - Added MrDatabase.table_exists
+- Renamed get_referenced_record to get_join_record
+- Renamed get_referenced_record_all to select_join_record_all
+- Moved demo code into /samples/ module
+- Updated .gitignore to reflect changes

 ### Version 0.9.5 Alpha
 - Added code example of how to do batching of sql commands (10K rows in less than half a sec)